The Black Magic Rose, are Hybrid Tea roses, with very beautiful colored red blooms that are simply stunning!

 Foliage The foliage makes a nice backdrop for the lovely flowers.
 Dark green and very glossy.

-This hybrid tea rose blooms late Spring/early Summer.
+This classically shaped hybrid tea rose blooms from late Spring through early Summer.
 It blooms on new wood, so you should prune it early to get the most flowers.

 As with other Hybrid roses, this one does best in warmer climates.
 It is not hardy in colder zones.

 It holds it color well through the hot sun, and does not fade.

 Black magic makes a superb cutting flower, with very long lasting blooms.
 It grows on long stems (24-28"), that are perfect for the vase.

 The exhibition form blooms are like the red roses you get from a florist!